jcochran206/TicTacToeLocal/README.md

 # TicTacToeLocal
 ## Description
-Local Game of TicTacToe utilizing swift
+- Local Game of Tic Tac Toe App that utilizing swift
-This tic tac toe game allows the player to play against the computer
+- This tic tac toe game allows the player to play against the computer
 ## Technologies used
 UIKit
 ## setup